School STEM Program - Introduction

 -

-Coding: Program Arduino microcontrollers for gameplay features, test code on hardware, and make adjustments as needed.
+Coding: Program Arduino microcontroller for gameplay features, test code on hardware, and make adjustments as needed.

 Tools and Equipment